Clinical-Genomics/microSALT/README.md

 SQLALCHEMY_TRACK_MODIFICATIONS= False
 DEBUG= True
 ```
-Debug statement has to be omitted for any production usage.
+Omit debug statement for production usage.
-### Paths
+### Paths file
-Review `microSALT/config/paths_and_headers.yml` so that it accurately uses the headers and paths you desire.
+Review `microSALT/config/paths_and_headers.yml` to accurately represent the file paths and sbatch headers required by your system.

 ### LIMS
 Create `$HOME/.genologicsrc` with the following formatting: